-- TO: Fish and Wildlife Committee members - FROM: Mark Fritsch, project implementation manager - SUBJECT: Step 2 review of the Kootenai River White Sturgeon Aquaculture Conservation Facility, Project #1988-064-00, a BiOp project. - PROPOSED ACTION: Council staff recommends that the Fish and Wildlife Committee approve proceeding to Step 3 and implementation of this project.
-This recommendation is conditioned on Bonneville Power Administration and the Tribe providing to the Council the final costs and confirmation of base upgrades and new facilities associated with the Kootenai River Native Fish Conservation Aquaculture Program, and confirm the outyear costs associated with O&M and M&E prior to construction.
-This accounting will also include confirmation of cost share and in-kind contributions. - SIGNIFICANCE: On August 9, 2012, the Kootenai Tribe of Idaho (Tribe) submitted Step 2 documents to the Council, as part of the Three-Step Review Process and the previous Council recommendation, for the Kootenai River White Sturgeon Aquaculture Conservation Facility, Project #1988-064-00.
-In addition, this project addresses the needs as directed in the 2006 USFWS Biological Opinion regarding the effects of Libby Dam operations on the Kootenai River white sturgeon.
+FROM: Mark Fritsch, project implementation manager

+SUBJECT: Step 2 review of the Kootenai River White Sturgeon Aquaculture Conservation approve proceeding to Step 3 and implementation of this project.
+This recommendation is conditioned on Bonneville Power Administration and the Tribe providing to the Council the final costs, not to exceed \$16.6 million, and confirmation of base upgrades and new facilities associated with the Kootenai River Native Fish Conservation Aquaculture Program, and confirm the out-year costs associated with O&M and M&E prior to construction.
+This accounting will also include confirmation of cost share and in-kind contributions.

+Facility, Project #1988-064-00, a BiOp project.